-Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Nursing Home Attorney
+Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Appealing the Discharge From a Nursing Home Attorney

 Background to NJ Law on Discharge, Room Transfers and “Bed Hold” Policies

-When a Medicaid application is denied or there is a failure to pay the monthly charge, threats of discharge are likely to soon start, often from the finance office of the nursing home or assisted living residence.
+When a Medicaid application is denied by a County Board of Social Services, or there is a failure to pay the monthly charge, or for other stated reasons, threats of discharge are likely to soon start, often from the finance office or admissions director of the nursing home or assisted living residence.

 Sometimes other reasons are given by management to justify the discharge of a resident to either 1) another facility or 2) the home of a spouse or child.
 If faced with a threatened discharge or transfer, what can or should you do?

 First and foremost, call me.
-There are strict laws and procedures that must be followed before a person can be discharged or transferred from a NJ licensed nursing home or NJ licensed assisted living residence or termination from the New Jersey Global Options Program.
+There are strict laws and procedures that must be followed before a person can be discharged or transferred from a NJ licensed nursing home or licensed assisted living residence or termination from the New Jersey Global Options Program (MLTSS).